lfe/blog/src/_posts/2014-12-27-1641-easy-python-from-lfeerlang.md

 ## Erlang?

-Yes, all of this is easily available to Erlang too :-) That's the beauty of LFE -- 100% Erlang Core compatiable :-)
+Yes, all of this is easily available to Erlang too :-) That's the beauty of LFE -- 100% Erlang Core compatible :-)

 There is a link in the project's README file that points to [example Erlang usage](https://github.com/lfex/py#erlang-) -- be sure to